Logan Seavey: ARCA Racing Series

 Seavey made his debut in the ARCA Racing Series at the Illinois State Fairgrounds Racetrack for Venturini Motorsports where he qualified in 4th and went on to finish 3rd.
 Two races later Seavey returned with Venturini Motorsports and won his first career ARCA race at the DuQuoin State Fairgrounds Racetrack after dominating the majority of the end of the race.

 USAC National Midgets

-Seavey currently competes full-time in the USAC Midgets in the No. 67 for Keith Kunz Motorsports.
+Seavey currently competes full-time in the USAC Midgets in the No. 57 for Abacus Motorsports.
 He also drives the No. 5B sprint car for Briscoe Racing on a limited basis.
 In 2018, Logan Seavey won the USAC National Midget Championship and that made him just the third series rookie to win the USAC National Midget championship, joining Danny Caruthers in 1971 and Christopher Bell in 2013.
 Seavey won the 2021 Turkey Night Grand Prix.
 It was his second national midget win of the season and eighth of his career.
 The win made him the first driver to sweep of winning the final race of the season for all three USAC national series (also Silver Crown and Sprint cars).